-It is, however still unclear how well predictive models of trophic interactions can transfer knowledge across different regions.
-(In Strydom et al., 2022), it is hard to know how inferences would transfer to more contrasting environments(Gravel et al., 2016).
+It is, however, still unclear how well predictive models of pairwise trophic interactions can transfer knowledge across different regions.
+If trait-matching rules determining interactions are general, then i) we should observe the same traits-interaction relationships across regions and ii) a model trained in a location should be transferable to another one.
+Strydom et al. (2022) provided an illustration of model transferability, which needs to be tested more rigorously.
+The authors use a mammal phylogeny to map latent traits extracted from the European mammalian food web to predict its Canadian counterpart and were able to recover 90% of known trophic interactions among Canadian mammals without any prior information on the food web.
 Europe and Canada share similar bioclimatic conditions and, despite the few species common to both regions, more than half of Canadian mammals have congeneric species in Europe.
+Thus, this demonstration of model transferability raises the question of how trait-based inferences of trophic interactions would transfer to more contrasting environments?
+Transferability should depend on the similarity of the environment and species composition of the respective food webs (Gravel et al., 2016).

-It is also unclear how well trophic interaction models can predict the underlying structure of entire food webs emerging from individual trophic interactions.
+It is also unclear how well trophic interaction models can predict the underlying structure of entire food webs emerging from pairwise trophic interactions.
 Food web structure encompasses system-level properties such as connectivity or number of trophic levels, as well as species traits such as number of prey or their position within the food web.
-Most studies are aimed at predicting either the properties of food webs (e.g., Williams and Martinez 2008) or their interactions (e.g., Laigle et al. 2018; Pomeranz et al. 2019).
+These higher-level properties emerge from the joint effect of trait-matching between interacting partners, the trait distribution of species composing the food web (Gravel et al., 2016), and are influenced by the spatial scale of the network (Galiana et al., 2018).
+Most studies are aimed at predicting either the properties of food webs (e.g., Williams and Martinez 2008) or their pairwise interactions (e.g., Laigle et al. 2018; Pomeranz et al. 2019).
 They rarely assess how well predicted interactions can recover food web structure.
 Despite being able to recover most trophic interactions among European tetrapods, Caron et al. (2022) found that food web connectance was systematically overpredicted across Europe by 2-4 times.
-However, the authors did not explore howother food web properties (e.g., maximum trophic level, modularity) or species positions (e.g., trophic level, centrality) predictedwere .
+This discrepancy could arise from fundamental differences in the scale of ecological processes that constrain food web properties (e.g., the number of feasible interactions) from those that drive pairwise interactions, which is commonly the focus of trophic interaction models (Strydom et al., 2021).
+However, we are lacking sufficient knowledge on how well trait-matching models predict other food web properties (e.g., maximum trophic level, modularity) or species positions (e.g., trophic level, centrality) to make generalities.

-Here, we test whether predictive models calibrated using a network of predator-prey interactions (i.e. a food web) from one geographical region of the world can reliably predict interactions, species role, and food web structure in other ecosystems across the world.
-Using terrestrial vertebrate food webs from Europe, the Pyrenees, Northern Québec and Labrador, and the Serengeti, we develop trait-based Bayesian hierarchical models to study prediction efficiency of species interactions and food web properties across regions.
-We aim to (1) identify the factors (i.e., geographic, environmental, functional, or phylogenetic distances) influencing the transferability of models across ecosystems and geographical regions, (2) predict trophic roles across species and (3) quantify the predicted food web properties.We expect more similar food webs will yield better transferability and, based on previous results, expect the prediction of pairwise interactions to be superior to that of food web properties
+Here, we ask whether predictive trait-matching models trained using a network of predator-prey interactions (i.e., a food web) from one geographical region of the world can reliably predict pairwise interactions, species role, and food web structure in other regions.
+We use terrestrial vertebrate food webs from Europe, the Pyrenees, Northern Québec and Labrador, and the Serengeti, to fit trait-based Bayesian hierarchical models to study transferability across regions.
+We aim to (1) identify the factors (i.e., geographic, environmental, functional, or phylogenetic distances) influencing the generality of trait-matching models of pairwise interactions across geographical regions, (2) predict trophic roles (e.g., centrality) across species and (3) test how well food web properties derived from models match empirical estimates.
+First, we expect more functionally similar food webs will yield better transferability.
+Second, given the models focus on pairwise interactions and based on previous results, we expect the prediction of pairwise interactions to be better than that of food web properties.

 Methods